1stblue/1stblue.github.io/docs/contributing.md

 | `setRefineProps`            | For live previews, you may need to set some props to `<Refine />` component that are unrelated to the code block you're writing.
 In those cases, you can use `setRefinProps` outside of the visible code block to set props or override the existing props. |

 :::tip
 Demo components are recommended to be used whenever possible to avoid unnecessary configuration at every code block.
-They are equipped with the `refine-react-router-v6` setup with `MemoryRouter`, `refine-simple-rest` data provider and the preferred UI Integration.
+They are equipped with the `refine-react-router-v6` setup with `MemoryRouter`, `refine-simple-rest` data provider and the preferred UI Connector.
 :::

 :::info